VitoriaFiuza/Vitoriafiuza/README.md

  | **Data Analyst**

-Me chamo Vitória Mariana Fiuza, sou de São Paulo e estou iniciando minha transição real para a área de Dados.
-Tenho experiências com rotinas administrativas, organização de informações e apoio ao time jurídico, e atualmente estou cursando Análise e Desenvolvimento de Sistemas na UniRios.
+Em transição para Dados, com experiência administrativa e suporte jurídico.
+Curso Análise e Desenvolvimento de Sistemas e aplico Python e SQL em projetos voltados a RH e Vendas.
+Compartilho no GitHub e LinkedIn.

-Sou apaixonada por tecnologia, estudo Python e SQL, e aplico meus conhecimentos em projetos voltados à análise de dados, com foco em áreas como RH e Vendas.
-Compartilho parte da minha trajetória e aprendizados no GitHub e no LinkedIn.
+Transitioning to Data with experience in admin and legal support.
+Studying Systems Analysis and using Python and SQL in HR and Sales projects.
+Sharing on GitHub and LinkedIn.

 I’m Vitória Mariana Fiuza from São Paulo, transitioning into the Data field with a background in administrative operations and legal team support.
 I’m currently pursuing a degree in Systems Analysis and Development at UniRios, and developing data analysis projects using Python and SQL, with a focus on HR and Sales.
 I share my work on GitHub and LinkedIn.